Obeticholic acid

 Summary

-• Obeticholic acid (Ocaliva) is used for treating adult patients with primary biliary cholangitis (PBC) without cirrhosis or with compensated cirrhosis who do not exhibit evidence of portal hypertension.
-It is used either in combination with ursodeoxycholic acid (UDCA) for those with an inadequate response to UDCA, or as a standalone treatment in patients unable to tolerate UDCA.
+• Ocaliva (obeticholic acid) is indicated for the treatment of adult patients with primary biliary cholangitis (PBC) without cirrhosis or with compensated cirrhosis who do not have evidence of portal hypertension, either in combination with ursodeoxycholic acid (UDCA) with an inadequate response to UDCA or as monotherapy in patients unable to tolerate UDCA.

 Product Monograph / Prescribing Information